jmitchell24/jpmitchell-ca/content/links/links_0001.md

 updated: 2025-05-28
 extra:
     url: https://ktema.org/articles/the-overengineered-resume/
+    summary: "How to use web development tools to automate the production of a resume. "
 ---

-How to use web development tools to automate the production of a resume.